page-header

 Class Notes: Prerequisite: Students must understand basic computer commands such as Cut, Copy, Paste, Save, Save As, Undo/Redo, etc.

-In a voice-over industry full of remote live direction and where auditions are predominantly (and by predominantly we mean, like…99%) done at home, the opportunity to break into the business is as ripe as ever.
-And while being a well-trained, skilled actor will always be paramount, so now is having a professional-grade home studio.
-But don’t fret, that does not mean spending thousands of dollars or being a genius engineer, but you do need to be educated.
-Join Voicetrax’s Los Angeles-based, demo production master Kevin Cleland as he takes you through the basic fundamentals of home recording including recording hardware and software, editing conventions, exporting sound files along with suggestions for a basic set-up if you don’t already have one.
-By the end of this factually jam-packed workshop, you will know how to record, edit and submit an mp3 of sufficient quality so you can start getting in on all those super cool, advanced Voicetrax classes that require home recording capabilities and be several steps closer to professional grade recordings.
+In a voice-over industry full of remote live direction and where auditions are predominantly (and by predominantly we mean, like…99.99% of the time) done at home, the opportunities to break into the voice-over business are as abundant as ever.
+And while being a well-trained, skilled actor will always be paramount, so is having a professional-grade home studio.
+Don’t fret, that does not mean spending thousands of dollars or being a genius engineer, but you do need to be educated.
+Join Voicetrax’s Los Angeles-based demo production master Kevin Cleland as he takes you through the basic fundamentals of home recording including recording hardware and software, editing conventions, exporting sound files along with suggestions for a basic set-up if you don’t already have one.
+By the end of this factually jam-packed workshop, you will know the essentials necessary including how to record, edit and submit an mp3 of sufficient quality so you can start getting in on all those super cool, intermediate and advanced Voicetrax classes that require home recording capabilities, and be several steps closer to professional grade recordings.
+We make this promise to you: All this tech stuff is not nearly as complicated as you might be making it in your mind.
+It is 100% doable.
+We cross our hearts, hope to die, stick a needle in our eyes.
+Okay, maybe don’t stick a needle in our eyes, but you get our drift.

 Length: 3-hour lab, monthly